Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/UserVideo.md

 Once the total has been specified, the system automatically adds a new page to the document.
 The new page contains the marking results summary, breaking down the marks according to the criteria they were applied to.

-In our example we used 2 structured marks and all other marks were unstrucutred.
+In our example we used 2 structured marks and all other marks were unstructured.
 The system counts all the marks up and calculates the percentage.

 Although not a typical use case, it is also possible to add additional marks at this stage and recalculate the results.
 I'll demonstrate this by adding an additional tick to question 1.